 Syntax Description rapid-pvst Sets the STP mode to Rapid PVST+.

 Syntax Description mst Sets the STP mode to MST.

+mst

-Command Default Rapid PVST+ Command Modes Global configuration mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-Caution modes.
-When you en tter the command, all STP instances are stopped for the previous mode and are Caution Be careful when using the spanning-tree mode command to switch between Rapid PVST+ and MS modes.
-When you enter the command, all STP instances are stopped for the previous mode and are restarted in the new mode.
+Command Default Rapid PVST+

+Command Modes Global configuration m ode

+Command History Release Modification

+6.0(2)N1(1) This command we introduced.

+modes.
+When you enter the spanning-tree mode command to switch between Rapid PVST+ and MST r the command, all STP instances are stopped for the previous mode and are ode.
 Using this command may cause the user traffic to be disrupted.

+Examples restarted in the new mo ode.
+Using this command may cause the user traffic to be disrupted.

+switch(config-mst)#

-Examples - how to switch to MST mode: anning-tree mode mst # Related Commands Command show spanning-tree Description e Displays the information about the spanning tree configuration. summary spanning-tree mst configuration spanning-tree mst configuration no spanning-tree mst configuration
+Related Commands Command Description

+show spanning-tree summary Displays the information about the spanning tree configuration.

+spanning-tree mst configuration